WhiteDG/EasySP/README.md

 # EasySP
 [中文版点我](https://github.com/WhiteDG/EasySP/blob/master/README_ZH.md)

-EasySP is a simple sharedpreferences util for android.
-You can use EasySP to simplify the operation of the SharedPreferences data.
-EasySP supports chain calls, you can write multiple data by one line of code.
+EasySP is a lightweight utility for handling SharedPreferences on Android.
+It simplifies SharedPreferences data operations, offering support for chain calls, enabling you to write multiple data entries with just one line of code.

 ## Installation